Bonapeti.com»Articles»Vegetables»Jerusalem Artichoke - Kohlrabi

 Regular use of Jerusalem artichoke, and in particular the inulin contained therein helps to reduce the level of blood sugar and also improves insulin efficiency.
 Moreover, a decrease of cholesterol levels in the blood, reduces the risk of cardiovascular disease.

-inulin helps the absorption of magnesium and calcium, which makes the plant an important means for preventing osteoporosis.
+Inulin helps the absorption of magnesium and calcium, which makes the plant an important means for preventing osteoporosis.
 Kohlrabi helps eliminate excess body weight, restores normal intestinal flora and inhibits the action of harmful intestinal microorganisms.

 Tubers of Jerusalem artichoke serve as a means of purifying the blood and are extremely beneficial for the liver and kidneys.
 The plant helps in the removal of various contaminants.